IMGT-CNRS/StatAssembly/README.md

 ## How to install

-### Binaries
+### Binaries and AppImage

-Download the binaries from binaries folder or releases depending on your OS and put it in your path.
+Download the binaries or the AppImage from binaries folder or releases depending on your OS and put it in your path.
 Then type:
 ```bash
 IMGT_StatAssembly -h
 ```